Laura-Masterton/SkillShare/README.md

 Wireframes were created for mobile, tablet and desktop
 ## Features

-The website is comprised of four pages, three of which are accessible from the navigation menu (home page, books page & contact us page).
-The fourth page is a thank you page which is shown once a user submits the form on the contact us page.
+There are five pages in total.
+The interactive part of the website is comprised of three pages all of which are accessible from the navigation menu:

+1.Home
+2.Events
+3.Contact.

+There remaining pages are to acknowledge a user action.

+4. Confirmation of subscribing to a newsletter
+5. A thank you message when a user sends an enquiry using the contact form.

 * All Pages on the website have:
+  * A header section which shows the 'Skill Share' title.
   * A responsive navigation bar.
-There is a 'Home', 'Events', and 'Contact' menu link.
+There are links to 'Home', 'Events', and 'Contact' pages.
-  The navigation bar grows to fit different screen sizes, mainting the even spacing.
+  The navigation bar grows to fit different screen sizes, maintaining even spacing.
 This prevents the screen being cluttered and provides a good user experience.
-This method is ideal for a navugation menu with only 3 links, but it also futureproofs the website for one or two additional menu items to allow a pleasing aesthetic.
+This method is ideal for a navigation menu with only three links, .This  also allows an element of futureproofing, as the navigation bar will still look neat if another menu item is required.
+It can be adjusted with padding/margin without changing the layout of the page.
+  * All pages pertaining to the website will not open a new browser window as per common practice.
+The user can navigate back to the website easily if referred to the acknowledgement/thank you pages.
-* A footer which contains social media icon links to facebook, instagram and twitter.
-It also provides another link to contact.
-Font awesome icons were used to promote familiarity as they are instantly recognisable.
-It presents uncluttered and tidy whilst still filling the space on larger screens.
+* A footer which contains social media links to facebook, instagram and twitter.
+It also provides another link to the contact page.
+Social media links will open in a new browser window Font awesome icons were used to promote familiarity as they are instantly recognisable.
+It presents as uncluttered and tidy whilst still filling the space on larger screens.

 ### Testing